 Written by Steve Patterson.
 In this photo retouching tutorial, we’ll learn how to boost the contrast and color saturation of an image in Photoshop using what’s called a luminosity mask, a little-known trick for selecting pixels in an image based on their luminosity, or lightness, values.

 We’ll see how to copy the luminosity mask to its own layer and combine it with one of Photoshop’s layer blend modes to increase contrast, bring out the colors and give your photo more visual punch.

 I’ll be using Photoshop CS6 for this tutorial but any recent version of Photoshop will work.

-Here’s the image I’ll be using for this tutorial.
-At the moment, the image is looking a little flat and the colors are a bit dull:
+Here’s the image I’ll be starting with.
+At the moment, it’s looking a little flat and dull:

 Here’s how it will look when we’re done:

 Step 1: Load The Luminosity Mask As A Selection

 The first thing we need to do is switch over to Photoshop’s Channels panel which you’ll find grouped in beside the Layers panel.
 Click on its tab at the top to select and open it: